royrobotiks/Graffomat/README.md

 ## HARDWARE

-I built the plotter without drawing any plans or schematics beforehand, therefore I cannot provide circuit diagrams.
+Besides the [encoder schematics](https://niklasroy.com/diary/3/Niklas_Roy_Diary_391.jpg), I built the plotter without drawing any plans or schematics beforehand, therefore I cannot provide circuit diagrams.
 However, below is a list of parts and modules, which I used.
 If you plan to build something similar, this list might be useful.

 ### ELECTRONIC PARTS LIST
 - 1x 12V 18Ah lead-acid battery